syadav001/fdk-client-java/documentation/APPLICATION.md

 Success.
 Returns the status of cart checkout.
-Refer `CartCheckoutResponse` for more details.
+Refer `CartCheckoutResponseSchema` for more details.

 Schema: `CartCheckoutResponse`